CEO Lars Blomfeldt talks about Northmill's vision and ambition

 “A majority of the new generation of young people may never visit a bank office, as we think about it”

 I think that the user journey and experience will be more important in the future than brand legacy.
 A majority of the new generation of young people may never visit a bank office, as we think about it.
-This is a generation which is also fully digital and expects simple, fast, intuitive bank solutions, which so far niche banks including Northmill have been much better to provide.
+This is a generation which is also fully digital and expects simple, fast, intuitive financial solutions, which so far niche actors including Northmill have been much better to provide.
 That said, security and trust can never been compromised with - and that has always been at the core for Northmill.
 We have a large portion of returning customers and we receive very high customer reviews, which are strong indications that we do a good job.
 That’s how you build long-term relationships.

 An early build of Rebilla running on iPhone X